Rotator Cuff Surgery Santa Rosa, CA

 With the open method, you’ll likely spend at least one night in the hospital.
 Once home, there are no shortcuts here if you want a successful end result.
 Your dedication to rehabilitation will directly impact your return of motion and function in your repaired shoulder.
 Your rehabilitation will involve three steps:

-1. Immobilization — This first phase is meant to protect your surgically repaired tendon.
+- This first phase is meant to protect your surgically repaired tendon.
 You will wear a sling to keep your arm from moving, and will not be able to use it.
-The length of this phase depends on the severity of your tear, but will last from 4 to 6 weeks.
+The length of this phase depends on the severity of your tear but will last from 4 to 6 weeks.

-2. Passive exercise — A physical therapist will help with this second phase, the goal being to strengthen the surrounding muscles and improve range of motion.
-This will begin sometime within the first 4 to 6 weeks after surgery.
+- A physical therapist will help with this second phase, the goal is to strengthen the surrounding muscles and improve range of motion.
+This will begin some time within the first 4 to 6 weeks after surgery.
 The therapist will generally support your arm, moving it in the desired directions.

 Full recovery can take up to one year, with adequate strength and function coming somewhere between 4 to 6 months after surgery.
 It is important not to rush things with your recovery.